-Starve your distractions, feed your focus.” Daniel Goleman

 For people in sex addiction recovery, procrastinating proves to be quite dangerous.
 People can suffer as much from the things we fail to do as the things they do.
 This certainly rings true for people who are recovering from sexual compulsion behavior.
 Putting off getting help keeps you stuck in the cycle of addiction.
 If you are in sex addiction recovery, putting off your 12-step work or not really engaging yourself in your personal counseling also keeps you stuck.
 In order to maintain sobriety and improve your life, you will need to take regular action.
 Failure to take this action can mean that your sobriety is compromised and you stand the risk of relapsing.

 So, why do we do it?
 Continue to put off today for tomorrow?
 Important, immediate tasks and projects can bring up unpleasant emotions.
 For example, you’re sitting with a work or school deadline and as you try to work on it feelings of stress and anxiety come up.
 To put off these unpleasant feelings, you postpone, you delay, you procrastinate.
 Your deadline now looms larger and the unpleasant feelings ramp up.
 If you struggle with a porn obsession, you may know this as the “alt-tab” effect, as you toggle between your project and the various browser tabs of porn you now have open.
 Much like the pornography you are looking at, procrastination serves as a coping mechanism to help you avoid dealing with these strong emotions.

 Let’s review the cycle and the relationship between procrastinating and addiction.

 - You are faced with a high-priority action

 - Unpleasant feelings arise

-- You put off the higher priority action with tasks of lower priority as a stopgap.
+- You put off the higher-priority actions with tasks of lower priority

 - The unpleasant feelings intensify